jigx-com/jigx-docs-examples/docs/Expressions/JavaScript expressions.md

           instanceId: loanPayment
           options:
             label: Estimated monthly payment amount
-            # Use an expression and call the JavaScript file and functions in the file.
+            # Use an expression and call the JavaScript file and functions in the
-            # Nest functions in the expression to get the result you require
+            # file.Nest functions in the expression to get the result you require
-            # Provide the values to be used in the function by referencing components values.
+            # Provide the values to be used in the function by referencing
+            # components values.
             value: =$jsfunctions.formatCurrency($jsfunctions.calculateLoanPayment(@ctx.components.principal.state.value, @ctx.components.annualRatePercent.state.value, @ctx.components.loanDuration.state.value),'$')
             style:
               isDisabled: true